 Sending email with Vercel Domains

-In order to send emails with a custom domain, we need to:
+To send emails with a custom domain, we need to:

 - Buy the domain